Fund Details

 Brief Description:

 Please note: Yale is invited to nominate candidates for the Keasbey every three years.
-The Keasbey will be offered this year, (2022-2023) and again in 2025-2026.
+The Keasbey will be offered in 2025-2026.

 Marguerite Keasbey established the Henry Griffith Keasbey and Anna Griffith Keasbey memorial Foundation in 1953 to honor her parents.
 In the interest of promoting Anglo-American relations and providing Americans with an opportunity to experience the British educational system, the Keasbey Memorial Foundation awards scholarships annually to support one or two years of postgraduate study (depending on the duration of the degree course for which application is made) at the universities of Oxford, Cambridge, or Edinburgh.